galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-counts-to-viz-in-r/tutorial.md

 ## Exporting data

-Once we have finished exploring and re-shaping our data, we can export this new dataset for further use in Galaxy using FIXME:
+Once we have finished exploring and re-shaping our data, we can export this new dataset for further use in Galaxy using TODO (duplicate of a similar section above?):

-## Notes
+## Resources

 - Much of this lesson was copied or adapted from Jeff Hollister's [materials](http://usepa.github.io/introR/2015/01/14/03-Clean/).
 - You may find [this cheatsheet for `dplyr`](https://github.com/rstudio/cheatsheets/raw/master/data-transformation.pdf) handy.